(West Jones running back Kentrell Pruitt reaches across the end zone to score. Photo courtesy of Jared Redding)

 JACKSON — So close, so many times.
 It took 54 years to finally break through.

-Behind quarterback Alan Follis, the West Jones Mustangs dethroned the four-time defending 5A champs 33-27 at Mississippi Veterans Memorial Stadium on Saturday.
+Behind quarterback Alan Follis, the West Jones Mustangs dethroned the four-time defending 5A champion West Point Green Wave 33-27 at Mississippi Veterans Memorial Stadium on Saturday.
 The 5A state title game capped off an unprecedented 2020 football season.

-“Talk about getting the money off our back.
+“Talk about getting the monkey off our back.
 These kids and this community.
 We’ve wanted this for so long,” West Jones head coach Scott Pierson said.

 Follis completed 14-18 passes for 215 yards, but his poise and drive willed the Mustangs to victory down the stretch.